-As you can see, four lucky businesses get the honor of landing in what we call the “Local Pack” or the “Map Pack.”
+As you can see, four lucky businesses get the honor of landing in what we call the “local pack” or the “map pack.”
 This map will almost always display three or four search results.
-The factors that go into how these results are ranked are very similar to the factors that determine the 10 organic results beneath.
-The local map pack places a bit more weight on location and proximity, however.
+The factors that go into how these results are ranked are very similar to the factors that determine the 10 organic results below.
+The local map pack, however, places a bit more weight on location and proximity.

 You may even notice that the map looks a little different for a “near me” search vs. an “in my city” search.
 To Google, “near me” indicates you’re interested in the closest business you can find, as opposed to someone in your zip code.

-If you’re a local business or organization this is something you want in on.
+If you’re a local business or organization, the “near me” search is something you want to capitalize on.
 It’s extremely valuable internet real estate.

 The Power of Local SEO

-Well, 88% of consumer local business searches on a mobile device either call or visit the business within 24 hours.
+Well, 88% of consumers who search for local businesses on a mobile device either call or visit the business within 24 hours.

-There’s no denying that people are taking to Google to find local businesses and service providers to meet their needs.
+There’s no denying that people are turning to Google to find local businesses and service providers to meet their needs.
 In fact, 97% of people learn more about a local company online than anywhere else.
 Even as big box stores and online retailers grow, people are still looking for local retailers.
-(Local options even grew in popularity during Covid).
+In fact, local options even grew in popularity during COVID.

 The Nature of Making Purchase Decisions is Changing

-But the reality is that purchase decisions – including the decision to go with a new service provider – are changing.
-They’re becoming multi-faceted as people are consulting multiple channels in their search.
-The decision to go to a new dentist probably looks like a combination of word-of-mouth suggestions, Google searches, and skimming through reviews.
+The reality, however, is that purchase decisions are changing.
+People are consulting multiple channels in their search for a service provider/product and the final decision to go to one dentist versus another probably looks like a combination of word-of-mouth suggestions, Google searches, and skimming reviews.